yzaya/NEISS-Dash-Analysis/README.md

 # NEISS-Dash-Analysis

-Under construction

-An interactive dashboard to analyze data from the National Electronic Injury Surveillance System.
+This is an analysis of the CPSC consumer product-related injury database called the National Electronic Injury Surveillance System (NEISS).
+The project utilizes SQL, Python, Matplotlib, and Seaborn.

-The data for years 2003-2020 were not included because the repository would surpass the storage threshold if they were.
+The data for years 2003-2020 were not included here because the repository would surpass the storage threshold.

-I plan on making those years available at https://data.world/yzaya.

-The data was obtained from: https://www.cpsc.gov/cgibin/NEISSQuery/
+All data was obtained from: https://www.cpsc.gov/cgibin/NEISSQuery/